ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 - This will allow SSH without a password onto each Pi like this `ssh -i ~/.ssh/<your private key name> <your pi username@<your private ip or domain name>` for example `ssh -i ~/.ssh/pis ortelius@pi01.pangarabbit.com`

-- You can also reference this document from [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for an alternative explanation
+- You can also reference this document from [Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for an alternative explanation

-<strong>Check:</strong> `all boxes specific to your needs.`
+<strong>Check</strong> the boxes specific to your needs.
 <p></p>
 <div class="col-left">
 <img src="/images/how-to-bake-an-ortelius-pi/part01/10-options.png" alt="raspberry-pi-4b" height="300px" width="650px" />